composewell/streamly/README.md

 can be constructed from monadic effects, not just pure elements.
 Streams are processed just like lists, with list like combinators, except that they are monadic and work in a streaming fashion.
 In other words streamly just completes what lists lack, you do not need to learn anything new.
+Please see [streamly vs lists](docs/streamly-vs-lists.md) for a detailed comparison.

 Not surprisingly, the monad instance of streamly is a list transformer, with concurrency capability.